Police vehicles set on fire as French riots continue after King’s visit cancelled

 Senior politicians including Mr Macron had received threats evoking the guillotine used to execute Louis XVI and Marie Antoinette – the last rightful king and queen of France.

-The words ‘Death to the King’ had even appeared in bright red graffiti on Place de la Concorde – the central Paris square where Louis and his wife were killed.
-Another scrawled message read ‘Charles III do you know the guillotine?’
+The words “Death to the King” had even appeared in bright red graffiti on Place de la Concorde – the central Paris square where Louis and his wife were killed.
+Another scrawled message read “Charles III do you know the guillotine?”

-The French feared the security of King Charles could not be guaranteed ‘because of his interest in mingling with crowds,’ according to security sources.
+The French feared the security of King Charles could not be guaranteed “because of his interest in mingling with crowds”, according to security sources.

 A crack team of officers from the SDLP Protection Service unit rigorously studied the monarch’s profile.

-“They became aware of the King’s habit of impromptu handshakes, and talking to ordinary people whenever he could,” said a source who was involved in the planning of four-days of events.
+“They became aware of the King’s habit of impromptu handshakes, and talking to ordinary people whenever he could,” said a source who was involved in the planning of events.

 “There are huge social tensions in France, and there is no doubt that such good manners could have been very dangerous indeed.”